Skip to main content

 How do I care for a clover lawn?

-Caring for a clover lawn involves mowing it consistently (about once a month), watering during dry spells, applying a light fertilizer annually, and hand-weeding occasionally to remove any unwanted growth without damaging the clover.
+Caring for a clover yard involves mowing it consistently (about once a month), watering during dry spells, applying a light fertilizer annually, and hand-weeding occasionally to remove any unwanted growth without damaging the clover.

 Yes, you can mix clover with grass to create a more diverse and eco-friendly lawn.
 This combination can improve soil fertility, reduce the need for fertilizers, and create a more drought-tolerant lawn.